Tanglifei/PPT/PITCHME.md

 ### T-shaped skills development strategy
 The research questions touch wide domains but specific research topic is necessary to accomplish Ph.D study,which is a challenge but perfect chance for T-sharped skills development:
-Horizontal knowledge expansion during first 2-3 years(-),resulting a gap analyse paper and identify the specific research angle for vertically diving in for the rest 5 years(|).
+Horizontal knowledge expansion during first 2-3 years,resulting a gap analyse paper and identification of the specific research angle for vertically diving in for the rest 5 years.

 ---